Zoks

 Zoks (Զոկեր), are an ethnographic group of Armenians.
-They were the indigenous population of the Goghtn province, including Agulis—a large late medieval Armenian region—and several surrounding villages.
+They were the indigenous population of the Goghtn province, including Agulis a large late medieval Armenian region and several surrounding villages.
 The name "Zok" comes from the use of a preposition in conversation in the local dialect of the Armenian language.
 The Zok dialect is one of the dialects of the Armenian language.

-The origin of the Zoks and the Zok language
+The historical fate of the Zoks

+The Armenian population of Agulis the primary settlement center of the Zoks was largely decimated or expelled in 1919 during the inter-ethnic conflicts in Transcaucasia that erupted following the collapse of the Russian Empire.
+After the formation of the USSR, these territories were incorporated into the Azerbaijan SSR.
+During the Soviet period, the Armenian population persisted only in a few small settlements around Agulis; however, they were eventually forced to evacuate during the Nagorno-Karabakh conflict in the late 1980s.
+Currently, the Zoks have almost entirely integrated into the broader Armenian nation.
+Notably, at the beginning of the 20th century, a newspaper titled "The Zok’s Lamp" (Lampada Zok) was published in Tbilisi.